Financing for equity in pre-primary education

 School funding is calculated by multiplying the standard cost per student by school-specific coefficients and the number of pupils.
 This amount is approved each year by a government decision.
 As noted above, the per-student cost is calculated by multiplying baseline amounts by school-specific coefficients, including school level, geographic location (urban or rural), isolation, low population, type of education, language of instruction (minority versus Romanian), and school size.

-Furthermore, the additional funding (as part of the state-allocated funds mentioned above) is a fixed global amount from the MNESR budget to reward educational institutions for exceptional inclusion or performance.
+Furthermore, the additional funding (as part of the state-allocated funds mentioned above) is a fixed global amount from the MER budget to reward educational institutions for exceptional inclusion or performance.
 Local and county councils may contribute by granting funds based on their own methodology.
 This funding is contingent on a performance contract between the pre-university education institution and the sponsor.

-In the private pre-academic educational system, the tuition is decided by each educational institution or facility, according to the legislation in force.
+In the private pre-academic educational system, the tuition is decided by each educational institution or facility, according to the legislation in force

 3. Education resources to students and families

 Law Nr.
-248/2015, known as the Fiecare Copil în Grădiniță or “Preschool Law,” took effect in February 2016 to promote regular attendance of 3-6-year-olds in grădiniță (preschool and kindergarten).
+248/2015, known as the Fiecare Copil în Grădiniță or “Preschool Law,” took effect in February 2016 to support regular attendance of 3-6-year-olds in grădiniță (preschool and kindergarten).
 It was based on a successful pilot programme initiated by OvidiuRO in 2010, in partnership with the Romanian Ministry of Education and funded by a $30,000 grant from The Alex Fund, a US non-profit.

-As of January 2021, all children in families receiving SFA (social welfare payments) and enrolled in preschool will automatically qualify for the programme.
+The “Preschool Law” adopted the pilot programme’s key mechanism: providing poor families with $11 per month in food coupons for daily attendance of their 3-to-5-year-olds at grădiniță.
+As of January 2021, all children in families who received SFA (social welfare payments) and were enrolled in preschool will automatically qualify for the programme.
 The food coupon incentive, contingent on the child's daily attendance, will be doubled to 100 lei ($22 USD) per month.
 Mayors and school directors must organize information and enrollment campaigns twice a year.

 4. Social policies and family support programmes